Designing for Online Teaching Success (DOTS)

 Who can participate?

-The DOTS program is offered to all graduate students and to ensure a quality experience for all we are limiting each cohort to 20 students.
-Upon completion, participants will earn a Baylor DOTS Certificate of Completion
+The DOTS program is designed for doctoral students but offered to all graduate students.
+To ensure a quality experience for all we are limiting each cohort to 15 students.
+Upon completion, participants will earn a Baylor DOTS Certificate of Completion.

 How can I register?

 If you have questions, please email the Learning Design team at firstname.lastname@example.org.
-Registration information will be coming in Spring 2020.
-If you are interested in DOTS but unable to attend due to the date and time of the sessions, please email us at email@example.com.
+Otherwise, you can go straight to the registration link: https://baylor.qualtrics.com/jfe/form/SV_3VnUXJGnZphHOTP.
+If you are interested, but unable to attend due to the date and time of the sessions, please email us at email@example.com and we can add you to the weight list for the Fall 2021 DOTS offering.

 Prerequisite: Canvas Basics (Optional)